Rich fudgy chocolate crinkle cookies made extra delicious with coffee and cinnamon.

 These fudgy chocolate cookies are thick, chewy, and irresistible.
 I wanted to put a spin on them by adding instant coffee granules and ground cinnamon to the cookie dough to enhance the chocolate flavor.
 So here they are: Mexican Mocha Crinkle Cookies!

 These cookies get their distinctive crackle from the confectioner’s sugar the cookie dough balls are rolled in before baking.
 As they bake, the dough will puff up creating the beautiful cracked look on top.
 Mexican Mocha Crinkle Cookies will be a fabulous addition to any holiday dessert table.

 These cookies are best enjoyed with a cup of coffee, tea, or hot chocolate.
-If you’ve never tried Mexican hot chocolate, make sure you pick up some Nestle Abuelita to try which can be found at Walmart.
+If you’ve never tried Mexican hot chocolate, make sure you pick up some Nestle Abuelita to try.
 This past week, I feel as though I have been running around nonstop getting things ready before the holidays.
-A quiet moment with a good book, some cookies, and a cup of hot beverage is exactly what I need.
+A quiet moment with a good book, some cookies, and a cup of hot chocolate is exactly what I need.

 - 4 eggs, at room temperature